What is a Business Financial Statement? What is Included in it?

 What is a cash flow statement?

-Why are financial statements important?
+Why are business financial statements important?

 Source Links